What’s on this page?

 Like this, you can have a go in one country, go crazy, enjoy yourself shopping and then get back on the road without any weight excess in your backpack.

 I didn’t travel with a student card because I wasn’t one but I wish I took the little effort of having one.
 There are not many places where you will get discounts for being a student from another country (countries only giving discounts to local students) but you only need few to make it worth it.
+Sometimes having a kind of international student card could work better.

 Having a student card visiting China, India or Australia can save you quite a bit of money on sight entrances.
 It will also give you a lot of discounts in expensive Europe (museums, transports, food places, etc.).

-So yeah, have one, you never know.
+So have one, you never know.

 How to get a student card if not a student?